theGholland/Deep-CFR-2025/README.md

 tensorboard --logdir ~/poker_ai_data/logs
 ```

 Then open `http://localhost:6006` in your browser to view logs.
+Ray's own
+dashboard is started automatically and exposes cluster metrics at
+`http://localhost:8265` (replace `localhost` with your machine's IP if running
-To run Deep CFR or SD-CFR with custom hyperparameters in
+remotely).
+To run Deep CFR or SD-CFR with custom hyperparameters in any Poker
-any Poker game supported by PokerRL-2025, build a script similar to `DeepCFR/leduc_example.py`.
+game supported by PokerRL-2025, build a script similar to `DeepCFR/leduc_example.py`.
 Run-scripts define
 the hyperparameters, the game to be played, and the evaluation metrics.
 Here is a very minimalistic example showing a
 few of the available settings: